WayScience/waysciencelab.com/contact/index.md

 ---

 # <i class="fas fa-envelope"></i>Contact
-Our lab is part of the [Department of Biochemistry and Molecular Genetics](https://medschool.cuanschutz.edu/biochemistry) within the [Center for Health AI](https://medschool.cuanschutz.edu/ai) in the [School of Medicine at University of Colorado Anschutz](https://medschool.cuanschutz.edu/).
+Our lab is part of the [Department of Biomedical Informatics](https://medschool.cuanschutz.edu/dbmi) in the [School of Medicine at University of Colorado Anschutz](https://medschool.cuanschutz.edu/).

 Office P12-6275<br/>
 Anschutz Health Sciences Building<br/>